Tawnygoody/Tarmachan/TESTING.md

 ## Registration & User Accounts
 8. As a site user, I want to be able to sign up and register an account to make future purchases easier.
     - One larger devices users can click on the register icon in the upper right corner of the screen which is tooltipped to aid users.
-    - Alternatively users can sign up via the sign up link in the footer, which takes them to the register page.
+    - Alternatively, users can sign up via the sign up link in the footer, which takes them to the register page.
-    - On mobile devices users can sign up via the link in the burger menu, or again in the footer.
+    - On mobile devices, users can sign up via the link in the burger menu, or again in the footer.
     - Login links can be found in the same places as the register links but will redirect the users to the login page.
-    - Once user's have registered they are notified a confirmation email has been sent to their email address.
-Upon opening this link usr's can confirm their email address and login.
+    - Once users have registered they are notified a confirmation email has been sent to their email address.
+Upon opening this link users can confirm their email address and login.

     [User Story 8](documentation/testing/testing_user_stories/user_story8.gif)

 9. As a site user, I want to be able to have access to a personal profile page where I'm able to see my order history and delivery details.
     - Registered users have access to their profile page by clicking the icon in the upper right corner which is tool tipped to aid users.
-On smaller screen users can access their profile from the burger menu.
+On smaller screens, users can access their profile from the burger menu.
 Users also have access to their profile by clicking the link in the footer.
-    - On the profile page user's can update their delivery information.
+    - On the profile page users can update their delivery information.
     - Users can also click on previous orders which will take them to their confirmation page for that order, and a message will show to let the user know they are looking at a past order.

     [User Story 9](documentation/testing/testing_user_stories/user_story9.gif)